How to improve your customer service agent engagement

 Give them the tools they need to succeed

 For agents to perform their jobs well, they must have the right platform to work from.
 As well as being easy to deploy and use, a cloud contact centre can include many features that will help you support your agents during their working day.
-For example, the right solution will provide agent coaching tools, such as agents scripts and a library of resources, so that your new remote hires have all the support they need to achieve a first contact resolution.
-With a modern solution, supervisors should also be able to jump into agents calls and help as needed.
+For example, the right solution will provide agent coaching tools, including agent scripts and a library of resources, so that your new remote hires have all the support they need to achieve a first contact resolution.
+With a modern solution, supervisors should also be able to jump into agent calls and help as needed.

-Moreover, when your agents don’t have the necessary information at hand, they can’t do their job properly — taking more time than necessary to solve customers’ issues and increasing their frustration.
-A cloud contact centre with CRM integration can help your agents feel more engaged and confident by providing them with historical customer data and information.
-With all the necessary information at hand, agents can resolve customers’ problems faster, increasing their productivity and efficiency.
+Moreover, when your agents don’t have the necessary information at hand, they can’t do their job properly, taking more time than necessary to solve customers’ issues and increasing their frustration.
+A cloud contact centre with CRM integration, such as Horizon, can help your agents feel more engaged and confident by providing them with historical customer data and information.
+With all the necessary information at hand, agents can resolve customers’ problems faster, increasing productivity and efficiency.

 Finally, with remote working growing in popularity, and suddenly becoming a necessity due to the coronavirus pandemic, it’s important to offer agents a flexible working environment.
 Allowing your agents to work from anywhere doesn’t have to be complicated, provided you give them access to the right solution.
 A cloud-based contact centre can give agents the opportunity to work remotely, without any additional hardware required — they will simply need an internet connection and a browser.

-In order for agent empowerment to be successful, managers must find a delicate balance between process and personalisation.
-It’s a difficult balance to achieve, but when implemented correctly, it can benefit your agents, as well as your customers.
+For agent empowerment to be successful, managers must find a delicate balance between process and personalisation.
+It’s hard to achieve, but when implemented correctly, it can benefit your agents, as well as your customers.
 Encouraging agents to make smaller-scale decisions throughout your customer service frontlines can boost morale and job satisfaction, as it shows that you trust them and value their skills and opinions.

 Trusting your agents to make the right choices and not treating them as robots can also bring forward confident sharing of ideas and suggestions for improvements.